AI-luyuan/SFGAE/README.md

 The HMDD v3.2 dataset contains 11930 associations between the miRNA and disease nodes in HMDD v2.0 dataset.
 We also provide datasets for carrying out case studies on three diseases, *colon neoplasms*, *esophageal neoplasms*, and *kidney neoplasms*.

+Files descriptions:

-all_mirna_disease_pairs.csv: miRNA-disease associations of HMDD v2.0
+all_mirna_disease_pairs.csv: miRNA-disease associations of HMDD v2.0; \
-all_mirna_disease_pairs_3.csv: miRNA-disease associations of HMDD v3.2
+all_mirna_disease_pairs_3.csv: miRNA-disease associations of HMDD v3.2; \
+all_mirna_disease_pairs_Colon: miRNA-disease associations of colon neoplasms;\
+all_mirna_disease_pairs_Esophageal: miRNA-disease associations of esophageal neoplasms;\
+all_mirna_disease_pairs_Kidney: miRNA-disease associations of kidney neoplasms;\
-D_GSM.txt: Gaussian interaction profile kernel similarity D_SSM1.txt: Disease semantic similarity D_SSM2.txt:Disease semantic similarity
+D_GSM.txt: Gaussian interaction profile kernel similarity;\
+D_SSM1.txt: disease semantic similarity;\
+D_SSM2.txt: disease semantic similarity;\
-M_FSM.txt: miRNA functional similarity
+M_FSM.txt: miRNA functional similarity;\
-M_GSM.txt: Gaussian interaction profile kernel similarity
+M_GSM.txt: Gaussian interaction profile kernel similarity.

-## Weights of the trained SFGAE
+### weight
-We share the weights of the trained SFGAE.
-The weights are the result of 5-fold cross validation.
+We share the weights of the trained SFGAE on the datasets HMDD v2.0 and HMDD v3.2.
+For each dataset, we provide 5 weights corresponding to 5-fold cross validation.
+The AUC values are reported.

 ## Survival analysis